 The most tried-and-true method for honing shape perception is the use of limited values.
 By restricting ourselves to just 2, 3, or 4 values, we find that simplified areas of value will conform to simplified shapes.
 For this reason, I encourage my students to work with limited values in all their preliminary studies and thumbnails.

-The 3-value study - It is remarkable how much can be conveyed with so few values.
+It is remarkable how much can be conveyed with so few values.
 The fewer values one uses to describe the landscape, the more shape-oriented the composition becomes.

 While shapes are the building blocks of a composition, the composition will only be effective if those shapes relate to each other in interesting and dynamic ways.
 Variation is the key.
 Here is a brief overview of the factors I consider as I develop my composition.